 Manganese is one of nine essential nutrients that plants require for growth.
 Many processes are dependent on this nutrient, including chloroplast formation, photosynthesis, nitrogen metabolism and synthesis of some enzymes.

 This role of manganese in plants is extremely crucial.
 Deficiency, which is common in soils that have neutral to high pH or a substantial deal of organic matter, can cause serious problems with plants.

 Manganese and Magnesium

-It is necessary to note the difference between magnesium and manganese.
-Some people tend to get them confused.
+It’s necessary to note the difference between magnesium and manganese, as some people tend to get them confused.
 While both magnesium and manganese are essential minerals, they have very different properties.